rmuit/copernica-api/README.md

 while ($next_batch = $client->getEntitiesNextBatch()) {
     $mailings = array_merge($mailings, $next_batch);
     // It is possible to pause execution and fetch the next batch in a separate
-    // PHP thread, with some extra work; check saveState() for this.
+    // PHP thread, with some extra work; check backupState() for this.
 }

 // Get non-entity data (i.e. data that has no 'id' property).
 This is preferred